nhsconnect/ITK3-Messaging-Distribution/pages/overview/overview_release_notes.md

 **The changes were made in order to meet the requirements of the Change Control Note for the generic FHIR receiver capability.**

-The following new profile has been added:
+The following new Profile has been added:

 -  ITK3-Payload-Bundle-1 - This is issued for all bundle types except document.